 If you don’t want to use pogo pins to access the USB-C port on your H5 Pro, you can purchase a plastic dock made by AGM for an additional $50.

 - Camera placement isn’t ideal.

-I’ve already mentioned how the H5 Pro seems to recycle some components from the Glory Pro, and now I can confirm that the overall layout is virtually identical.
+I’ve already said that the H5 Pro seems to use some parts from the Glory Pro, and now I can say that the layout is almost exactly the same.